chiragnagpal/deep_cox_mixtures/README.md

 ### Citing

-Please cite using the following bib entry:
+Please cite using the following bib-entry:

 ```
 @article{nagpal2021dcm,